MicrosoftDocs/mesh-docs/mesh/Create/Getting started/choose-your-journey.md

 - **Science Building.** An expansive museum exhibiting the power of Mesh Physics to create dynamic, engaging experiences.

-## Open and build upon an existing sample

-The easiest way to set up your Unity project for Mesh development is to start with a sample.
-There are various samples that display an array of Mesh features.
+**To start with an existing sample**:

-1. If you haven't done so already, [download and unzip the Mesh toolkit as explained in the previous section.](#_Download_the_Mesh)
+1. If you haven't done so already, [download and unzip the Mesh toolkit ](download-the-mesh-toolkit.md).

-    To ensure the manifest files in each sample properly configure their project settings and access the packages, you'll want to maintain this file structure:

-    Mesh Toolkit 23.x

-    - Packages

-    - Samples

-      - DartRoom

-      - Mesh101-Unity

-      - HelloWorld-Unity

-      - ScienceBuilding

-      - ScriptedWorlds
+    > [!IMPORTANT]
+    > Make sure to follow the instructions in the Mesh Toolkit download article for maintaining the proper file structure.
+If you don't, packages might not load properly and this could result in things like missing materials.

 2. Navigate to the **Samples** folder and then unzip each sample.